CaBuHoB/ASAPNet_experiments/README.md

 ## ASAPNet and Pix2Pix Experiments

 Pixel-wise networks can be an alternative to the standard approach for image-to-image task, which is based on generative adversarial networks (GAN).

 The first idea is to use pixel-wise MLPs during processing high-resolution image instead of convolution neural network, so each pixel is processed independently of others.
 Secondly, these parameters of MLPs are predicted by a fast convolutional network that processes a low-resolution representation of the input.
 According to authors, such [model](https://github.com/tamarott/ASAPNet) (ASAPNet) is up to 18x faster than state-of-the-art baselines and gives comparable results.
 In this project, we replicated results from the paper for segmentation task and adapted this architecture for denoising task.
-Our team reproduced paper results for segmentation problem, compared them with pix2pix baseline, adapted generator network architecture for dublurring problem and compared with deblurring baseline.
+Our team reproduced paper results for segmentation problem, compared them with pix2pixHD baseline, adapted generator network architecture for dublurring problem and compared with deblurring baseline.

-## Related Works.

-## Installation.
+## Installation

 The implementation is intended to be trained and inferenced on GPU.
 By default, installation and other commands below can be run in Google Colab with active GPU-runtime.
 (Except for training that will take more than 3 days.)

 ```
-$ sudo apt update
 $ git clone https://github.com/CaBuHoB/ASAPNet_experiments
 $ cd ASAPNet_experiments/
 $ sudo pip3 install -r requirements.txt